-When the climate takes a wintry turn up here in the northern parts of the UK, those of us who spend our entire week planning ambitious outdoor adventures for the weekend soon find that the weather makes it nigh impossible to follow through with our plans.
-The thought of roughing it out in a tent with little more than a flimsy sheath of nylon separating you from the Baltic conditions outside is enough to throw you off the idea of wild camping.
+When the climate takes a wintry turn up here in the northern parts of the UK, those of us who spend our entire week planning ambitious outdoor adventures for the weekend soon find that the weather makes it near impossible to follow through.
+The thought of roughing it out in a tent with little more than a flimsy sheath of nylon separating you from the Baltic conditions outside is enough to throw you off the idea of wild camping completely.

-After all, when dreaming of the perfect getaway, we’re all guilty of being partial to a dose of TLC and luxury, even if in modest doses.
-While still not a household name, glamping is catching on to the outdoors scene with unstoppable flair and it’s easy to understand its popular appeal.
+When dreaming of the perfect getaway, we’re all a little guilty of being partial to a bit of luxury, even if in modest doses.
+While still not a household name, glamping is catching on to the outdoorsy scene with unstoppable flair and it’s easy to see its popular appeal.

-Glamping is actually a portmanteau of ‘glamour’ and ‘camping’, and the premise is just that – it promises to furnish the thrilling journey of a camping trip in the wild with the indulgent comforts we’ve come to expect from quality holiday accommodation.
+Glamping is a portmanteau of ‘glamour’ and ‘camping’, with the premise being exactly that.
+It promises to furnish the thrilling journey of a camping trip in the wild with the indulgent comforts we’ve come to expect from quality holiday accommodation.

-Think tipi huts, Mongolian yurts, wigwams and treehouses with designer furnishings, iPod docks, kitchenettes and big stove-burning fires.
+Think tipi huts and cabins, Mongolian yurts, wigwams, eco lodges, camping pods and pod holidays and treehouses with hot tubs, designer furnishings, iPod docks, kitchenettes and big stove-burning fires.

 Our bonnie land of Scotland makes this notion truly exciting.
 With no end in sight to the marvels of the Scottish wilderness, including 31,460 lochs and a combined area of Highlands and Lowlands bigger than the state of Belgium, glamping and Scotland go together like single-malt whisky and fresh loch water.

-Feast your eyes on this list of the most picturesque glamping holiday destinations in Scotland, and keep them peeled for your next dreamy outdoors vacation.
+Feast your eyes on this list of the most picturesque holiday destinations for this activity in Scotland – including beach huts eco lodges, cheap glamping with hot tubs… – and keep them peeled for your next dreamy outdoors vacation.

 Loch Tay, Perthshire

 One of the largest lochs in Scotland, this body of freshwater is tucked away in the southern Highlands, flanked by a ridge of seven Munros including the imposing Ben Lawers.
-The breath-taking scenery is magical throughout the four seasons and local activities include golf, hillwalking, horse-riding, water sports, white water rafting, wildlife safaris, deer stalking and game shooting, so you’ll be kept entertained by the magnificent shows of nature around you.
+The breath-taking scenery is magical throughout the four seasons, with local activities including golf, hillwalking, horse-riding, water sports, white water rafting, wildlife safaris, deer stalking and game shooting, so you’ll be kept entertained by the magnificent shows of nature around you.

 Loch Tay Wigwams operate a series of glamping options set within the woodlands, with excellent facilities and services.